 Corvallis High Spartan football has been in existence for over 100 years.
 Over those years, the Spartans have made many memories.
 This section was compiled so that old Spartans can reminisce and young Spartans can look back at all the great players that have come before them.

-1901 - Corvallis High School football club organized.
-Games played were against other club or college teams.
+1901 - The Corvallis High School football club is organized.
+Games played were against other clubs or college teams.

-1910 - First official football season.
-First ever game was against Albany resulting in a 62-0 defeat.
-Corvallis plays its home games at Bell Field on the campus of Oregon Agriculture College.
+1911 - Corvallis plays its home games at Bell Field on the campus of Oregon Agriculture College.

-1913 - Corvallis chosen as Willamette Valley Champions by general acclamation.
+1913 - Corvallis is chosen as the Willamette Valley Champions by general acclamation.
 CHS finishes season 4-1-1.
-It's only loss to the Oregon Agricultural College freshman team.
+The only loss coming against the Oregon Agricultural College freshman team.

-1941 - Spartan Field gets lights.
+1941 - Spartan Field has lights installed.
 CHS wins Willamette Valley League title.

 1945 - First year of the Big Six League.
 The Big Six League consists of Corvallis, Bend, Springfield, Eugene, Salem and Albany.